Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

-``victorops_entity_id``: The identity of the incident used by VictorOps to correlate incidents thoughout the alert lifecycle.
+``victorops_entity_id``: The identity of the incident used by VictorOps to correlate incidents throughout the alert lifecycle.
 If not defined, VictorOps will assign a random string to each alert.

 ``victorops_entity_display_name``: Human-readable name of alerting entity to summarize incidents without affecting the life-cycle workflow.